sudhasharma529/sudhasharma529.github.io/README.md

 **Course Projects**
  -Extensive experience studying datasets and producing actionable business insights and strategic recommendations.

 **Unsupervised Learning**.
 - Analyze the stocks data, grouping the stocks based on the attributes provided, and sharing insights about the characteristics of each group.
 - **Skills & Tools Covered**: EDA, Kmeans Clustering, Hierarchical Clustering, Cluster Profiling

 **Model Tuning**
 - "ReneWind" is a company working on improving the machinery/processes involved in the production of wind energy using machine learning and has collected data of generator failure of wind turbines using sensors.
-The objective is to build various classification models, tune them and find the best one that will help identify failures so that the generator could be repaired before failing/breaking and the overall maintenance cost of the generators can be brought down.
+The objective is to build various classification models, tune them, and find the best one that will help identify failures so that the generator could be repaired before failing/breaking and the overall maintenance cost of the generators can be brought down.
 - **Skills & Tools Covered**: Up and downsampling, Regularization, Hyperparameter tuning

 **Ensemble Techniques**